rishi23root/url-Shortner/README.md

  -[ ] add useSesssion(required :true, redirect: '/login') to the pages
  <!-- -[ ] make component for the table with serverside rendering and pagination -->
  <!-- -[ ] mask the /login and /register page to the admin/pages -->

+ - [ ] add loading page animation for the pages on chnge with next js